-Over half a million people take part in the event now, and they have helped to provide the organisation with 40 years of data about birds, which has allowed them to monitor trends and to produce a summary of bird numbers across the UK.
+Over half a million people take part in the event now.
+They helped to provide the organisation with 40 years of data about birds, which has allowed them to monitor trends and to produce a summary of bird numbers across the UK.

 - Choose a good spot to watch your garden for one hour from 27th-29th January.
 Pour yourself a cuppa, have a notebook at the ready, and write down what you see.
 If you don’t have a garden, you can go to a local park or any green space.

-- Count the maximum number of each species of bird you see, so if you see 2 blackbirds, then 1 later, then another 1, just count 2 so you don’t end up counting the same birds over and over again.
+- Count the maximum number of each species of bird you see.
+So if you see 2 blackbirds, then 1 later, another 1, just count 2 so you don’t end up counting the same birds over and over again.